TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### HTML + CSS

 HTML and CSS are like Russian dolls.
-HTML describes the number and the order of dolls.
+HTML describe the number and the order of dolls.
 CSS defines a doll style like the color of its decorative paintings.

 HyperText Markup Language or HTML is used to create the content and the structure of a page.
 Syntactically, HTML markups wrap most elements between tags made of brackets.

-Cascading Style Sheets or CSS determines the look and feel of a page in a browser.
+Cascading Style Sheets or CSS determine the look and feel of a page in a browser.
 CSS let you style HTML and XML, which is the language used for SVG.
-CSS syntax consists of a selector to target the element to style and a property with its value to define the style.
+The syntax is composed of a selector to target your element and of a property with its value to define your style.
+For instance, in the snippet below, the target is the class `.mouse`, the property is the `fill:`, and the value is the color `#E5E4E3`.

 You can insert CSS code at two different places to style an SVG, either inside the SVG tags, either in an external file.
-When inside the SVG tags, styles can be on the SVG element itself or within **style** tags.
-In the following snippet, CSS styles are contained within the SVG, and within **style** tags.
+When inside the SVG tags, styles can be on the SVG element itself or within `style` tags.
+In the following snippet, CSS styles are contained within the SVG, and within `style tags`.

 ```html
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">